maixnor/wu-quartz/content/semester 2/EU Taxonomy Regulation.md

 	- to other [[#Environmental Objectives (art 9)|the objectives]] than the contributed to one
 - minimum safeguards
 - = taxonomy alignment

+# Shortcomings
+- political
+	- some unsustainable practices deemed as sustainable and vice versa e.g. Germany and gas power generation
+- quite technical
+- strong focus on environment
+	- no social or governance aspects
+		- there are plans to integrate a social aspect as well
+			- would include: decent work, adequate living standards, inclusive & sustainable societies
+		- finalization not before 2025, probably later
+- minimal safeguards
+- exhaustive list
+	- economic activities can be missing -> [[All Activities in an Economy - Sustainable View]]
+	- e.g. company is reporting 50% not-aligned, 20% aligned, 30% not-eligible
+		- 30% not eligible **can** be sustainable, but are not even included, because exhaustive list